Saturn S-Series: Export markets

 Taiwan and Japan were the only two Asian countries to import Saturns.
-From 1992 to 1996, the first- and second-generation sedans plus the first-generation coupes were sold in Taiwan.
+From June 1992 to 1996, the first- and second-generation sedans plus the first-generation coupes were sold in Taiwan.
+Taiwan was selected as a way to test the car's competitiveness in what was a small, level market, with most international players present and with no significant domestic brands.
 From 1997 to 2001, the second-generation versions were sold in right-hand drive in Japan.
 Some Toyota Netz dealerships and former Isuzu dealerships also offered Saturn products until 2001.

 Canada imported all available Saturn models from 1992 onward.